Phosphogypsum

 The project would incorporate phosphogypsum into road base, which would then be paved over with asphalt.
 The test road is on private property owned by the Mosaic Company.
 Access to the property is controlled.
 Members of the public are not expected to come into contact with the phosphogypsum in the test road.

-A 30-day public comment period on the pending approval opened on October 9, 2024 and has been extended by 15 days.
-Comments are now due November 23, 2024.
-EPA will consider public comments before making a decision to grant final approval.
+A 30-day public comment period opened on October 9, 2024 and was extended by 15 days to November 23, 2024.
+The comment period is now closed.
+EPA is reviewing the public comments received to determine if there is cause to change the pending approval.

 Related Documents